-This prospectus also contains estimates and other information concerning our industry, including market size and growth rates, that are based on industry publications, surveys and forecasts, including those generated by the California Solar Initiative (CSI), the Solar Energy Industries Association (SEIA), IMS Research, the Datamonitor Group (Datamonitor), and IHS, Inc. (IHS iSuppli).
-Reports generated by IMS Research are "The World Market for Photovoltaic Inverters-2011 Edition" and "Preliminary PV Inverter Quarterly Market Tracker Report-4Q11."
+This prospectus also contains estimates and other information concerning our industry, including market size and growth rates, that are based on industry publications, surveys and forecasts, including those generated by the California Solar Initiative (CSI), the Solar Energy Industries Association (SEIA), IMS Research, the Datamonitor Group (Datamonitor), and iSuppli Corporation (iSuppli).
 This information involves a number of assumptions and limitations.
 Although we believe the information in these industry publications, surveys and forecasts is reliable, we have not independently verified the accuracy or completeness of the information.
 The industry in which we operate is subject to a high degree of uncertainty and risk due to variety of factors, including those described in "Risk Factors."
 These and other factors could cause actual results to differ materially from those expressed in these publications, surveys and forecasts.
 This prospectus also contains product comparison data generated by Westinghouse Solar, a large solar installer that deploys our microinverter solution along with other inverter products.
 Although we believe the data generated by Westinghouse Solar is reliable, we have not independently verified the accuracy or completeness of the information.